helenajovcic7/AzureHack/Labs/LAB_02_managing_azure.md

 <details>
   <summary markdown="span">Add a Storage account named "myfirststorageaccount" to Test resource group in North Europe</summary>

-### Task 3: Create a storage account in Test resource group

 1. In the Azure portal, search for and select **Storage accounts**, click **+ Create**.
 Add the following settings